-- Double Meaning Title: Blood Work refers both to Terry McCaleb's medical issues and his old job hunting serial killers for the FBI.
+- Double-Meaning Title: Blood Work refers both to Terry McCaleb's medical issues and his old job hunting serial killers for the FBI.

 - Early-Bird Cameo: The novel contains a random reference to lawyer Michael Haller Jr. This is Mickey Haller, who first appeared seven years later in The Lincoln Lawyer and has been the protagonist in five Connelly novels.
+It's also a Continuity Nod since the second Harry Bosch novel, The Black Echo, established that Michael Haller Senior was Harry's father.

 - Eureka Moment: